 Winters are just setting in and so is the holiday season!
 Are you are looking for a winter wonderland?
 Well, then Prague in winter might just be your getaway.
 Prague in January weather just adds a magnificent touch to the city’s already existing scenic beauty as the snow settles in.
 Prague in winter temperature might get chilly, but the trip is absolutely worth it for the mind-boggling views and impeccable beauty of the city.
+The beautiful capital city of the Czech Republic is known for all things amazing.
+From its historicity to architecture, the city of Prague will keep you amazed!
 Check out what amazing things you could do, when visiting the city!

 Are you a foodie?
 The capital city has one of the best outlets of Czech food and having a tasty bite along with a warm drink during winters can beat any combination.
 But most importantly if you are in Prague during winter, you have to try the saurkraut cabbage soup which is one the seasonal specialties and a must try delicacy.